Cimochy, Warmian-Masurian Voivodeship

 Cimochy is a village in the administrative district of Gmina Wieliczki, within Olecko County, Warmian-Masurian Voivodeship, in north-eastern Poland.
-It lies approximately 7 km east of Wieliczki, 15 km south-east of Olecko, and 145 km east of the regional capital Olsztyn.
 It is located in the historic region of Masuria.

 History

 Historically, the village was known in Polish as both Cimochy and Czymochy.
 As of 1600, the population of the village was exclusively Polish.

 During World War II, the Polish resistance carried out acts of sabotage against Nazi Germany.
 In 1944, the Polish Home Army twice damaged a sawmill that produced timber for the German Army, and mined railroad tracks, causing a freight train to derail.